alces-flight/charge-client/docs/api_routes.md

 * `compute units` - The main currency that can be spent through this API,
 * `allocate` - The process of redeeming service credit(s) for additional `compute units`,
 * `available credits` - A pool of service credits that a `request` MAY `allocate` via an automated mechanism, and
-* `required credits` - A hypothetical pool of service credits that a request MUST `allocate` to maintain a non-zero `compute unit` balance.
+* `required credits` - A hypothetical pool of service credits that a request MUST `allocate` to maintain the minimal non-negative `compute units` balance.

 ## URI Leader and Authorization